-The Fairmount Temple in Beachwood, Ohio is the current home of the Anshe Chesed congregation of more than1500 families.
+The Fairmount Temple in Beachwood, Ohio, is the current home of the Anshe Chesed congregation of more than 1,500 families.
 The temple, bearing the name of the street upon which it resides, follows the tradition of Cleveland's original Jewish congregation of German immigrants.
 Percival Goodman, a New York architect was assisted by Clevelander Sigmund Braverman to design the facility following World War II when congregation members were moving eastward from their downtown neighborhoods.
 In 1948, 32 acres of land were purchased along Fairmont Boulevard for a new synagogue location.
 Following a long zoning battle which ended in the Ohio Supreme Court, the City of Beachwood, Ohio issued a building permit in 1954 to erect the Fairmount Temple.
 The expansive facility serves the congregation's mission of "lifelong learning, worship, social action, and deeds of loving kindness."

 The current site is the most recent of four temples providing a home for the congregation since 1842.
 In 1837, Simon Thorman was the first German from Bavaria of Jewish faith to settle in Cleveland, Ohio.
 Gathering fellow Jews, he formed a minyan and initiated the organization of a congregation of worshipers.
-By, 1845, the cornerstone of Cleveland's first Jewish house of worship was laid.
+By 1845, the cornerstone of Cleveland's first Jewish house of worship was laid.
 It was supported by Leonard Case, a non-Jewish Cleveland philanthropist.
 The Eagle Street Temple was built and dedicated in 1846 on the site now occupied by Progressive Field.
-The congregation experienced significant growth and splits during the next 40 years before the reformed congregation moved to a new site on Scovill Avenue and Henry Street (near East 55th).
+The congregation experienced significant growth and splits during the next forty years before the reformed congregation moved to a new site on Scovill Avenue and Henry Street (near East 25th).
 Dedicated in 1887, the Scovill Avenue Temple served the congregation until further expansion fostered another move to the Euclid Avenue Temple at East 82nd Street in 1912.